swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 ## Self Compilation

-With the appearance of reader conditionals in Clojure 1.7.0 I got the bug over the summer to make ClojureScript self-compile.
+With the appearance of reader conditionals in Clojure 1.7.0 I got the bug over the summer to make ClojureScript self compile.
 While it may seem like a feat to outsiders, ClojureScript was always ready for self compilation and the work was pretty boring.
 The repercussions however are only starting to be understood.
 Some great examples of the